 GED Programs and Information for Connecticut Residents

-	The 2014 GED test is an entirely computer-based exam that measures students' proficiencies in four subject areas: reasoning through language arts, mathematical reasoning, science and social studies.
+As of 2014, the GED test is an entirely computer-based exam that measures students' proficiencies in four subject areas: reasoning through language arts; mathematical reasoning; science; and social studies.

 Reasoning Through Language Arts

-	The social studies test focuses on economics, civics, geography, U.S. history and world history.
-Students have 90 minutes to complete two sections, which include an extended response portion.
+The social studies test focuses on these areas: U.S. history (20%); geography and the world (15%); civics and government (50%); and economics (15%).
+Students have 70 minutes to complete the test.

 Connecticut does not require its residents to pursue a study program before taking the GRE exam.
 However, free study programs are available across the state at junior colleges, high schools, libraries, YMCAs and adult education centers.
 Students may also purchase test prep materials and study on their own.

 A GED is a credential equivalent to a high school diploma and is recognized in all 50 states.
 According to the U.S. Bureau of Labor Statistics, individuals with a high school diploma experience less unemployment and higher earnings than those who do not have a diploma.
 In fact, job projections from 2016-2026 indicate that some of the highest growth occupations requiring no more than a high school diploma, such as maintenance and repair workers, sales representatives, carpenters, and plumbers, will have higher annual wages than the median for all occupations.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!